sponsian/mosaic-dev/README.md

 MSIC holders may `stake` and `unstake` their MSIC in the `MSICStaking.sol` contract.

-When a fee event occurs, the fee in MoUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_USDM`) is incremented.
+When a fee event occurs, the fee in MoUSD or REEF is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_USDM`) is incremented.
 A MSIC stake earns a share of the fee equal to its share of the total MSIC staked, at the instant the fee occurred.

 This staking formula and implementation follows the basic [“Batog” pull-based reward distribution](http://batog.info/papers/scalable-reward-distribution.pdf).